General FAQs

 Sadashivanagar, Bengaluru 560 080

-What are the steps of the application process?
+There are two steps to the application process.

 No, you don’t need to complete the online application in a single session.
 The online application form has four sections.
 You have the option of saving your application at any point in time and coming back to it later.
 Your application will be associated with a unique username and password.
 You will have to use your unique username and password to login in order to work on your saved application.
 The application is complete once you review your answers and press submit at the end.

-Do I need to upload academic transcripts/ mark sheets/ degree certificates at the time of filling up my application?
-When do I need to send them?
+No, you don’t need to upload academic transcripts/ mark sheets/ degree certificates at the time of filling up your application.

 The following information is required during the application process: